makavendano/makavendano/README.md

 I am currently a student at Western Governors University pursuing a Masters in Data Analytics.
 I have been pushing myself to complete personal projects in order to improve my portfolio and break into the tech field.
 My 7 years of experience at FedEx Ground has pushed me to develop leadership skills, business knowledge, and learn how to use an analytical mindset.

-- 🎒 I'm currently getting my Masters in Data Analytics
+- 🎒 I'm a recent graduate with a Masters of Science in Data Analytics
 - 🔭 I’m currently working on data projects to upgrade my portfolio
-- 🌱 I’m currently learning Python and tableau
+- 🌱 I’m currently improving my Machine Learning skills
 - 🤝 I'm open to collaborate on anything data related

 ### Quick facts about me